Ironhack-Team-Triangle-July2021/ironhack-cinema/README.md

 - 10.a: Conditional rendering storing JSX in a variable
 - 10.b: Conditional rendering with the logical AND operator
 - 10.c: Conditional rendering with the ternary operator
+- 10.d: Use conditional rendering to display msg if there are no movies available